linkel/super-eureka/README.md

 ## Changelog
 ### Version 0.0.2
+- 2018-10-09 - Bootstrap theme for the pages with a header.
 - 2018-10-08 - Now shows a dropdown menu, enabling selection of which table to view.
 - 2018-10-05 - Added Flask app, displays just one table in the browser.
 - 2018-09-26 - Created copies of the main script to pull Jan and Apr 2019 calls.